2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2. Partial Edge Lettering Errors

-Partial edge lettering manifests when only fragments of the edge inscription appear, typically showing portions of letters or incomplete words where the coin failed to receive complete impression from the edge-lettering mechanism.
+Partial edge lettering manifests when only fragments of the edge inscription appear, typically showing portions of letters or incomplete words where the coin failed to receive a complete impression from the edge-lettering mechanism.

-This error results from coins being improperly positioned or prematurely ejected during the inscription process, leaving gaps where normal lettering should appear continuously around the edge.
+This error results from coins being improperly positioned or prematurely ejected during the inscription process, leaving gaps where normal lettering should appear continuously around the entire edge.

 Partial Edge Lettering Sacagawea Dollar Price/Grade Chart